SEAN: April is here, and the shipping list is still fine, mostly.

 MICHELLE: I will definitely be checking this out.

-MELINDA: I’m here for it!
+MJ: I’m here for it!

 SEAN: Jump titles include Boruto 8, Food Wars!
 35, Jujutsu Kaisen 3, One Piece 93, Platinum When Will This Ever End 11, We Never Learn 9, and World Trigger 20.

 On the Shojo Beat end we have Ao Haru Ride 10, An Incurable Case of Love 3, Takane & Hana 14, and Yona of the Dawn 23.